-A fine matinée for King George's Fund for Sailors is billed at the
+A fine matinée for King George's Fund for Sailors is billed at

-Goes Gathering Roses.
+and Love Goes Gathering Roses.
 The trio is currently

 playing this week at the Hippodrome, Leeds.

 October 26th, 1907

 Madame Albani and her Concert Party are in Perth, Australia.
-Today is

-Australia.
+farewell concert to Australia.
 They have been touring Australia,

 New Zealand and Tasmania for 4½ months.
 As usual, Haydn Wood

 singing.
-This evening is special: it is
+This evening is special: it is the first public

-written by Glanville Hicks, poet and editor of the Wellington Freelance
+Glanville Hicks, poet and editor of the Wellington Freelance

 (New Zealand) who gave it to Haydn Wood to set to music.
 Both

 October 28th, 1945

-A concert is given in aid of the Borough of Biderford Welcome Home
+A concert is given in aid of the Borough of Biderford Welcome

-the cinema.
+the manager of the cinema.
 The programme includes famous arias

 from operas by Gounod, Mozart and Verdi, and three instrumental

 and soprano Olive Groves sings A Bird Sang in the Rain,

 both composed by Wood.
 A Bird Sang in the Rain has a

 violin obbligato played by the composer himself.
 Baritone George

 Baker gives the first performance of Wood's setting of Prayer

-in the Desert, an anonymous poem written by a soldier in a trench
+in the Desert, an anonymous poem written by a soldier in

-of Hope and Glory by Elgar.
+concert is Land of Hope and Glory by Elgar.

 October 30th, 1937

-Joseph Lewis is the guest conductor of the Norwich Municipal Orchestra
+Joseph Lewis is the guest conductor of the Norwich Municipal

-for violin and orchestra in A
+Haydn Wood's Concerto for violin and orchestra in A

-performance he goes on the platform to shake
+performance he goes on the platform to shake hands with the

-Joseph Shadwick.
+Shadwick.
 The concert ends with Wood's Mannin Veen.

 November 1st, 1943